xanderhub/business-scenario-simulator/README.md

 ### Database
 The following is a database design used to store all the entities mentioned above (__State__, __Task__ etc.).<br />
+In this project H2 database is used in-memory mode for demo purposes.
 * __Scenario__ entity is a "biggest" one.
 It's related to multiple __State__ entities and describes the whole process.
 * __State__ is a child entity of __Scenario__.
 It describes some business case and can execute multiple tasks.
 It also can have multiple transitions attached to it.
 State can be one of three types: *InitState*, *FinalState* and *IntermediateState*.
 * __Task__ is a child entitiy of __State__.
 Can be in multiple types: *AwaitTask* - task that waits (timer), *ConditionalTask* - fires different events based on provided condition (not implemented yet), *ScriptTask* - executes scripts (not implemented yet), and many other tasks to be implemented...